charly3pins/blog/content/blog/level-up-your-preseentations-with-go.md

 2020/10/04 Notes are enabled, press 'N' from the browser to display them.
 ```

-So if you refresh your browser with the presentation and press `N` you will see a popup displaying the notes of each slide on the bottom. like that:
+So if you refresh your browser with the presentation and press `N` you will see a popup displaying the notes of each slide on the bottom like that:
 ![present-notes-popup](/images/level-up-your-presentations-with-go/present-notes-popup.jpeg)

-# Conclusion
+## Conclusion

 The `present` tool is super useful for technical presentations, especially in Go.
 It has its limitations like the format of the slides and the image positioning sometimes tricky, but in general is a great package and for me is the standard for all my presentations.
 If you wanna dick more in detail about that package check the [official documentation](https://godoc.org/golang.org/x/tools/present) and also I would recommend the [presentation](https://talks.golang.org/2012/insidepresent.slide#1): `Inside the "present" tool` by Andrew Gerrand.
 Also I've uploaded the source code for this tutorial on [GitHub](https://github.com/charly3pins/go-present-example).